nwhite89/ng-underscore/CONTRIBUTING.md

 # Contributing

-This document outlines general guidelines, best practises and coding style rules for developers contributing to the project.
+This document outlines general guidelines, best practices and coding style rules for developers contributing to the project.

 ## Contents